-* This scorefile was provided by Dark Kijin.
+* This scorefile was provided by Dark Kijin and CKenshin.

-* It has 100% Extra availability, but Extra isn't cleared with anyone at all.
+* It has 100% Extra availability, and Extra is cleared with Reisen.

-* Game clearance is minimal; the game only has any clears on PointDevice.
-It's cleared on Hard with Marisa, Sanae, and Reisen, Normal is finished with Reimu, and Easy is done with Sanae.
-There are no other game clears.
+* The game has some clears on PointDevice; it's cleared on Hard with Marisa, Sanae, and Reisen, Normal is finished with Reimu, and Easy is done with Sanae.
+Legacy Normal has been cleared with Reisen.

 -> You can help get this scorefile to 100%!
 If you have a scorefile which improves upon the progress in this existing file, please submit it to us!